Samarthdwivedi01/Samarthdwivedi01/README.md

 # 💫 About Me:
-I'm Samarth Dwivedi, a dedicated and enthusiastic developer with a strong interest in crafting clean, efficient, and scalable web applications.
+I'm Samarth Dwivedi, a dedicated and enthusiastic full stack developer with a strong interest in crafting clean, efficient, and scalable web applications.
 I specialize in front-end technologies like HTML5, CSS3, JavaScript, and have hands-on experience with modern frameworks such as React.js and Bootstrap.
 I'm also exploring backend development using Node.js and Express, and continually expanding my skills in MongoDB, Git/GitHub, and RESTful APIs.
 Passionate about building impactful projects and contributing to open-source, I’m always looking to improve my problem-solving abilities and stay updated with emerging tech trends.
-Let's build something amazing!.<br><br>
+Let's build something amazing!.<br>
+My goal is to become a proficient full-stack developer who builds impactful, user-centric applications while continuously learning and contributing to the tech community.<br><br>

 ## 🌐 Socials: